 - Your completed patient information sheet and consent forms, if you haven’t already returned them

 - Private health insurance card

 - A list of the medications you take regularly

 - X-rays or other scans which you have copies of

 WHAT TO EXPECT AT YOUR FIRST APPOINTMENT

 At your first visit, your doctor will discuss the reason for your visit, and ask you questions relating to this problem, your general health, regular medications, and history of previous operations.
 Your doctor will likely perform a physical examination.

 You may be sent for further tests such as blood or urine tests, or X-rays or other scans.
-Your doctor may offer you a test called a cystoscopy (link to: 29 cystoscopy), which can be performed in our on-site procedure room at the same time as your appointment.
+Your doctor may offer you a test called a flexible cystoscopy, which can be performed in our on-site procedure room at the same time as your appointment.
 Please note, there will be a separate fee for a cystoscopy, in addition to your consultation fee.

 Based on your history, examination and further tests, your doctor will discuss the possible causes for your problem, and the treatment options available.